THISISDINOSAUR/Anatomy/README.md

 - Bone groups
 It could be useful to have separate shapes that can be treated as a single bone (e.g. when multiple bones make up a single joint).
 What this should look like is unclear.

-### Server features
+### Server

 A server that reads an anatomy, exposes the parameter information, takes in parameter values, and then uses those to regenerate the anatomy, and then outputs the new anatomy.

 - Serve preset based on name
 At the moment presets are served by the front end giving the correct parameter values.
-It should be possible to request a preset by using only the name
+It should be possible to request a preset by using only the name.
+Low priority, given that the front end handles this fine

 ### Web UI